RonAaron61/smart_trashbin/README.md

 - switch

-for the testing I made the trashcan using cardboard, it will look like this:
+for the testing I made the trashbin using cardboard, it will look like this:

 ![smartTrash](https://user-images.githubusercontent.com/105662575/224465232-4e87f00f-9a2a-491c-8eb9-217286939902.jpg)

 ## schematic:

+the schematic:

 ![schematic new](https://user-images.githubusercontent.com/105662575/224465222-6e38b0c4-1f0a-4fcf-b59c-95ffcd8f3179.png)